smarthome-w/smarthome/docs/multisensor-tasmota/README.md

 SwitchTopic 0
 Rule2 on switch2#state=1 do publish stat/multisensor05/PIR ON endon on switch2#state=0 do publish stat/multisensor05/PIR OFF endon
 Rule2 1

+Rule3 on switch1#state=1 do publish stat/multisensor05/SENSOR {"Switch1":"ON"} endon on switch1#state=0 do publish stat/multisensor05/SENSOR {"Switch1":"OFF"} endon

+Rule4 on switch2#state=1 do publish stat/multisensor05/SENSOR {"Switch2":"ON"} endon on switch2#state=0 do publish stat/multisensor05/SENSOR {"Switch2":"OFF"} endon

 ```

 ### Hardware